Pregnancy ages you. Who could have guessed?

 Telomeres, discovered in the 1970s, are strings of DNA molecules at the ends of all our chromosomes that act a little like the plastic bits on the ends of shoelaces.
 Because of the way DNA is replicated as our cells replicate and divide and age, these caps get worn down over time.
 However, wearing down these caps is better than the alternative—which would be wearing down the important genetic material of the chromosome itself.
 If the telomeres are completely gone, the cell wouldn’t be able to replicate at all stated Pollack.

 Anecdotally, we knew that having kids was aging us much faster.
-Than our friends who get to sleep past 6am, don’t have to break up fight club on the hour, and change pee covered bed sheets once a week, but now we have proof!
+Than our friends who get to sleep past 6am, don’t have to break up fight club on the hour, and change pee covered bed sheets once a week, but now we have proof that having kids and pregnancy ages you!

 FOLLOW US: Raise Vegan is on Facebook